oracle-livelabs/security/data-safe/discover-sensitive-data/discover-sensitive-data.md

     ![Select Discovery Options page page](images/select-discovery-options-page.png "Select Discovery Options page")

-10. Wait for the sensitive data model to be created and then review its information on the **Sensitive Data Model Details** page.
+10. Wait for the sensitive data model to be created.
+The **Sensitive Data Model Details** page is displayed.

+## Task 2: Analyze the sensitive data model

+1. Review the information on the **Sensitive Data Model Details** page.

     - The **Sensitive Data Model Information** tab lists information about your sensitive data model, including its name and Oracle Cloud identifier (OCID), the compartment to which you saved it, the date and time when it was created and last updated, the target database associated with it, and totals for discovered sensitive schemas, sensitive tables, sensitive columns, sensitive types, and sensitive values.
     - You can click the **View Details** link to view the work request information.